waltherwj/AI-and-FEA-model/README.md

     * Results - single file
     * Boundary Conditions - one file for nodal forces and one for displacements
     * Named Selections - One file for each named selection
+* Scaled it all to generate data continuously
+* Pre-processed files to be only 2 files, one with inputs and one with outputs

+  * Created pandas dataframes with nodal displacements and nodal forces for each named selection
+  * Used these dataframes to create final files with nodes and nodal coordinates, and corresponding nodal displacements and forces

 ## Current Work
 #### _Implementing a 2d model for proof of concept_

 ##### Tasks

-* Scale it all to generate data continuously
+* Create a way to normalize and scale the data
-* Pre-process files to be only 2 files, one with inputs and one with outputs

-  * Write file with nodal displacements and nodal forces for each named selection
-  * Use these files to create a final file with nodes and nodal coordinates, and corresponding nodal displacements and forces

 ## Element Shape, Force & Nodal Displacement Generation Justification